NOTICE OF PRIVACY PRACTICES

+Right to Notice of Duties and Practices.
+You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
+We will provide you with a paper copy promptly.
 If you would like to have a more detailed explanation of these rights or if you would like to exercise one or more of these rights, contact our Privacy Officer listed at the top of this Notice of Privacy Practices.

 Changes to this Notice of Privacy Practices

-Complaints about this Notice of Privacy Practices or how this Health Center handles your health information should be directed to our Privacy Officer at (925) 201-6007.
+Complaints about this Notice of Privacy Practices or how this Health Center handles your health information should be directed to our Privacy Officer at (925) 201-6211.

 We will not retaliate against you for filing a complaint.